January 31, 2017

 Earlier in his career, Chris was the Director of Clinical Trials and Industrial Relations for the Massachusetts General Hospital and Director of Clinical Monitoring for a clinical research organization at which he oversaw the set-up and management of multi-center, industry-sponsored clinical trials at several hundred sites throughout the U.S. and Canada.
 Within these roles, Chris worked directly with most of the major international pharmaceutical and biotechnology companies as well as many in the device arena.

-Chris currently serves on the boards of CellAegis, Ground Fluor Pharma, Aggamin, and InfoBionic.
-He previously served on the boards of CardiAQ (Acquired by Edwards Life Sciences), GI Windows, and miRagen (NASD: MGEN).
+Chris currently serves on the boards of Aggamin, Cardero, CellAegis, EP Sciences, and Ground Fluor Pharma.
+He previously served on the boards of CardiAQ (Acquired by Edwards Life Sciences), miRagen (NSDQ: MGEN) and InfoBionic.

-Outside of Broadview, Chris serves as a board member of the University of Massachusetts School of Public Health and Health Sciences, the Massachusetts Association for Mental Health, the Baim Institute for Clinical Research, and the Institute for Cardiovascular Research and Science founded by the Royal Brompton and the Liverpool Heart and Chest Hospitals.
+Outside of Broadview, Chris serves as an advisory board member for the University of Massachusetts School of Public Health and Health Sciences.
+He is a board member of the Massachusetts Association for Mental Health and the Institute for Cardiovascular Research and Science founded by the Royal Brompton and the Liverpool Heart and Chest Hospitals.

 Chris holds a B.A. from Holy Cross College and an M.P.H. from the University of Massachusetts School of Public Health.
 He lives in Andover, Massachusetts with his wife, Kathy, and three children, Benjamin, Talia and Joseph.